 To get a trustworthy and reputable VPN, you’ll need to pay for a VPN service.
 The price of a VPN depends on the features you want, and most, if not all, VPN services give better pricing if you commit to a 1- or 2-year contract.

-You can find a VPN for a minimal monthly cost, ranging from $2.00–$16.00, depending on how long of a commitment you agree to.
+You can find a VPN for a minimal monthly cost, depending on the length of the commitment you agree to.
 Many VPNs also offer a money-back guarantee for up to 45 days, so you can get a refund if the VPN isn’t meeting your needs.
-There are other ways you can save money on a VPN subscription as well, such as waiting for holiday sales or using a student discount.
+There are other ways to save money on a VPN subscription, such as waiting for holiday sales or taking advantage of a student discount.

 When you should use a VPN